Kirsten West: Godmother of Southern Rock

 Kirsten’s father, Chuck Olson, seemed to have passed that openness to Kirsten.
 At 87, he was ill and not expected to live more than six months, but he went to Macon with Kirsten and found his resilience, recovering and eventually able to travel back home, his good health a result of Kirsten’s careful caretaking.

-She has written and spoken candidly about the apparition both she and her father saw during the Big House during renovations, and later.
+She has written and spoken candidly about the apparition both she and her father saw during the during renovations, and later.
 “The ghost is female,” Kirsten noted, describing a figure in a long dress with ruffles down the bodice and a bonnet.

 “We were first told about her by the former owner, and also by Linda Oakley Miller, Berry’s widow,” Kirsten said.
-Guests and band members alike reported glimpses, strange feelings on the stairs, and the unmistakable sense of being watched.

 In the Big House, Gregory Pentley’s portrait captures the Allman Brothers Band in vivid color — framed by the gold records that testify to the music born within these walls and perhaps still echoing with the spirits of the men who made it.